 The number of new ideas a person hears in a single day is rapidly increasing.
-The upside is that we can learn more!
+We are asked to passionately endorse New CLAIMS!
+Proposed FACTS!
+Common BELIEFS.
+The benefits are obvious: “We can learn more!”
 The downside is determining which of these ideas can be trusted to be reliable information versus baseless opinion or propaganda.

 Strong critical thinkers are truth-seeking, open-minded, analytical, systematic, confident in reasoning, inquisitive and judicious.

-Contact us to learn more about the ways many educational and professional programs use Insight Assessment validated research-based test instruments to assess and develop critical thinking skills and mindset attributes.
+Contact us to learn more about the how you can use Insight Assessment validated research-based test instruments to assess and develop critical thinking skills and mindset attributes in your organization.